czernous/persian-hugo/exampleSite/content/about/_index.md

 Maybe are you are obsessed with making handmade jewellery and would like to market them online.
 In this case my blog is perfect for you.

-Dive into the topic of marketing without any long, complicated and boring explanations.
+Dive into the topic of marketing without any complicated and boring explanations.
 I will share everything I have learnt so far through self study (reading and online courses).

 My content is written in a series of different topics from Copywriting to Social Media Marketing.